SabiRoth/App-for-Depression-Patients/README.md

 The app also creates a clear summary that shows the improvement or deterioration in the course of depression over a certain period of time and can be forwarded via e-mail if necessary.

 Last updated 09/2018.

+<i>The elaboration of the bachelor thesis can be found in the forder thesis.</i>